All You Need To Know About Composting & How To Make Yours

 Composting organisms require carbon, nitrogen, oxygen, and water in certain ratios to work effectively.

-These materials allow microorganisms to work at a rate that will heat up the compost pile.
+These materials allow microorganisms to work at a rate that will heat the compost pile.

 Benefits of Composting